DracoBlue/hateoas-client-js/README.md

 ---------

 * dev
+  - Added FIXME method for getLinks on HTML/XML objects
   - added nodejs support with domino, jquery and xmlhttprequest for nodejs
 * 0.1.0
   - added definition for requirejs